newyork167/psx-make-boilerplate/README.md

 ## Thanks

 Thanks goes out to [Wituz](https://github.com/Wituz/) for his content and [PSXDev.net](https://psxdev.net) for the amazing forum content!
+Also random codes bits are pulled from [@lameguy64](https://github.com/Lameguy64) and most likely from other random forum posts/links/discord from [PSXDev.net](https://psxdev.net).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)